realmaverickog/always-on-ai-assistant/README.md

 ### Typer Assistant Conversational Commands
 > See `main_typer_assistant.py`, `modules/typer_agent.py`, and `commands/template.py` for more details.

+- `--typer-file`: file containing typer commands
+- `--scratchpad`: active memory for you and your assistant
+- `--mode`: determines what the assistant does with the command: ('default', 'execute', 'execute-no-scratch').

 ```bash
 uv run python main_typer_assistant.py awaken --typer-file commands/template.py --scratchpad scratchpad.md --mode execute
 ```